KentenRoth/100DaysOfCode/README.md

 The last two days I have been working on my side project, but have not made much headway on it.
 Today I decided that I would upload it to GitHub.
 I also decided that I was going to create a repo for the FCC algorithms so I could practice my testing along with doing them.
 I have completed all, but I think 1 or 2 on FCC, so I will be completing them again without looking at the answers I had.
 Also, I will be building the tests that go along with them.
 I am also using this time to practice a little TDD.

 ---

+Day 62

+Yesterday was Easter, and I ended up taking the day off because of all the family stuff going on.
+Today I spent time on lunch looking up different ideas for challenges.
+Tonight I started working on a challenge and continuing to get comfortable with Jest and testing.
+I have been refactoring down as much as I an then looking different things up online to see if I can refactor it even more.
+I found a GitHub repository that has a lot of different app ideas so that I will be looking more into those tomorrow.
+I plan on taking my laptop to work tomorrow to get some work in on my lunch and breaks.
+The weather is getting nicer, so I plan on packing lunch and eating outside in my car.

+---